Medically reviewed by Drugs.com. Last updated on Jan 19, 2022.

 - Hypercholesterolemia (high cholesterol in the blood) or

-- Raynaud's syndrome—Use with caution.
+- Raynaud syndrome—Use with caution.
 The chance of side effects may be increased.

-If your headache comes back or does not go away after taking this medicine, wait at least 2 hours before taking another dose.
-However, use this medicine only as directed by your doctor.
-Do not use more of it, and do not use it more often, than directed.
+Use this medicine only as directed by your doctor.
+Do not use more of it and do not use it more often than directed.
 Using too much of this medicine may increase the chance of side effects.
-Do not take more than two tablets in 24 hours.

 This medicine comes with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.